-I think of what occurred in early Spring as a ‘jolt’ – a forced break in our busy, regimented lives to reflect and dig deep into ourselves to bring out our resilience, reflecting on the priorities that really matter.
+I think of what occurred in early Spring 2020 as a ‘jolt’ – a forced break in our busy, regimented lives to reflect and dig deep into ourselves to bring out our resilience, reflecting on the priorities that really matter.
 Something that we tended to overlook, happy with the status quo of life, not wanting to change the flow or takes risks of being bold.
-There have been some great examples of resilience and pragmatism in the world in business, witnessing change projects that would usually take months, if not years to complete turned around in a matter of weeks.
-Moving whole workforce's from ‘pigeon holed’ call centres to the kitchen table.
-Has it been considered the security of the data being processed or the mind set change needed, when big brother’s not watching?
+There have been some great examples of resilience and pragmatism in the world in business, witnessing change projects that would usually take months, if not years to complete, turned around in a matter of weeks.
+Moving whole workforces from ‘pigeon holed’ call centres to the kitchen table.
+But has the security of the data being processed been considered or the mind set change needed, when big brother’s not watching?
 How can you control what’s happening with the data you and your consumers entrust your staff to process on a daily basis?

 Let’s look into the that future, a sustainable and resilient economy in a post Brexit world (remember that old argument!) with old office blocks becoming data centres, parents being able to pick the kids up from school whilst web chatting with a customer and the family car being just that, rather than the mobile office that costs more to run than we spend on our loved ones.
 Let’s all take that further step into the unknown to rebuild our future and economy with resilient, secure and adaptable platforms to withstand another wave of Covid or whatever the world holds instore for us and the next generation to come.